-Cluster discovery: Is there a cluster running that a new member can join?
+Cluster discovery: Is there a cluster already running that a new member can join?

-Cluster heartbeat: The most senior member in the cluster issues a periodic heartbeat through multi-cast; the rate can be configured and defaults to one beat per second.
+Cluster heartbeat: The most senior member in the cluster issues a periodic heartbeat through multi-cast; the rate is configurable and defaults to once per second.

-Message delivery: Messages that must be delivered to multiple cluster members are often sent through multicast, instead of unicasting the message one time to each member.
+Message delivery: Messages that need to be delivered to multiple cluster members will often be sent through multicast, instead of unicasting the message one time to each member.